Dialogue is Speech

 If you create a character who fits the archetypical idea of a clown or jester for example, you must ensure the dialogue matches their identity.
 It would make little sense for a character who exists as a source of comedy to produce dialogue that holds more in common with the main antagonist for example.

 The main exception of course, is where you as a writer are mixing together multiple archetypes into the one complex and multilayered character.
-However, the key point being made here about characters and dialogue is that appropriate dialogue must connect back authentically to the character’s nature: their role and purpose within the narrative.
-Remember, characters are the creation of you as an author – but they are made up of words and dialogue is an extension of their character.
+However, the key point being made here about characters and dialogue is that appropriate dialogue must connect back authentically to the character’s nature.
+What is their role and purpose within the narrative?
+Characters are the creation of an author – but they are made up of words and dialogue is an extension of their character.

 Understand Your Setting